union-imgcross icon

 3) What is an employer statement in the Netherlands?

-An employer statement (werkgeversverklaring) in the Netherlands is a document that confirms an employee's employment status, salary, and terms of employment.
-This statement is often required by banks and financial institutions when an employee applies for a mortgage or other forms of credit.
-The employer statement typically includes details such as the employee's job title, start date, type of employment contract, and gross monthly salary.
+An employer statement (werkgeversverklaring) in the Netherlands is a document that includes details such as the employee's job title, start date, type of employment contract, and gross monthly salary.
+Banks and financial institutions ask for this when an employee applies for a mortgage or other forms of credit.

 4) What is the WHT tax in the Netherlands?